TelegramUpdater/TelegramUpdater.FillMyForm/README.md

 ## Let's Start

-I'm gonna start with a simple form that has 3 felids: `FirsName`, `LastName` and `Age`.
+I'm gonna start with a simple form that has 3 fields: `FirsName`, `LastName` and `Age`.

 First of all, create your form using a normal class.